-Sparkling wine and Champagne are the same thing.
+Sparkling wine and Champagne are the same things.
 They use the same method to become wine.
 Stagnitta says the high cost of champagne versus “sparkling wine,” or Prosecco, is often due to marketing.

 The Inside Scoop on Champagne:

-- The smaller the bubbles the longer the wine has been sealed in the bottle (ie. better quality).
-And, the quantity of bubbles has more to do with the type of glass you’re using to drink it from than the quality of wine.
+- The smaller the bubbles, the longer the wine has been sealed in the bottle (ie. better quality).
+The quantity of bubbles has more to do with the type of glass you’re using to drink it from than the quality of wine.
 Some restaurants will lightly scratch the inside bottom of the glass to create a furious bubbling effect.
 The bubbles are simply reacting to the scratch.

-- You can store sparkling longer in the bottle than the average white wine, but you still don’t want to hold it overly long (years) waiting for that special occasion, otherwise you might have some sucky wine at that special occasion.
+- You can store sparkling longer in the bottle than the average white wine.
+You still don’t want to hold it overly long (years) waiting for that special occasion, otherwise you might have some sucky wine at that special occasion.

 Old Vine Zins

-Stagnitta says the next generation of wine distribution is keg wine.
+Stagnitta predicts the next generation of wine distribution is keg wine.